This article describes treen, the utility woodturning of the past, and the ornamental and segmented turning that is popular today.

 Materials used for ornamental turning include wood, ivory, bone and some plastics.
 The material must cut very cleanly, as sanding is rarely possible on this type of work.
 The finish is that left by the tool.
 This means that few wood species are suitable.
 Boxwood and African blackwood are good for this work, because they are hard and fine-grained.
 They respond well to cutting tools, leaving a polished surface.
 The cutter is extremely sharp, and sharpening needs special equipment too.
 Certainly the standard of sharpness required for plain turning would not do for complex turning.

 Above is a bowl in teak.
-I used a rotating fly cutter with the bowl stationary.
+I used a rotating fly cutter (which flies in a circle and cuts circles in the wood) with the bowl stationary.
 I indexed it round a few degrees between cuts to form overlapping circles.
 Then I removed part of them by plain turning.
 Teak is really too coarse-grained for this work.
 I’m quite pleased with the bowl, but a real ornamental turner would think it very crude.

 Segmented turning is another branch of the turners’ craft.
 Like ornamental turning, it is extremely labour-intensive, and produces spectacular results.
 I have never tried decorative segmented turning.
 It appeals to people who like to immerse themselves in a project for however long it takes.